Phill Grove’ Bio:

 🤝 Negotiated: > 1,200 Real Estate Deals

 Phill did his first real estate deal on December 15, 2003.
 It took 6-months to do the first deal.
-But once he got going, he took off like a rocket ship - in fact it only took him another 5 days to do the second deal.
-Since 2003, he has negotiated over 1,200 real estate deals involving approximately $200,000,000 in real estate.
+But, once he got going, he took off like a rocket ship - in fact it only took him another 5 days to do the second deal.
+Since 2003, he has negotiated and/or participated in over 1,200 real estate deals, involving over $200,000,000 in real estate.

 Not long after that first deal, Phill’s girlfriend, now wife, Shenoah joined him and they became active participants within the REIA community.
 Their philosophy was simple: help others and it will all come back around.
-When the owner to the REIA wanted to retire, she sold the REIA to Phill and Shenoah and they grew it into the largest REIA in Austin Texas.
+When the owner to the REIA wanted to retire, she sold the REIA (Austin RENC) to Phill and Shenoah, in 2005, and they grew it.

-After successfully completing hundreds of deals, Phill become an expert, and started teaching Real Esate investing to others in 2008, and developed some highly innovative training programs that changed the industry.
-He went on to sell over $10,000,000 worth of info (training) products online, and became a leading info-marketer in the space.
+After successfully completing hundreds of deals, Phill become an expert, and started teaching Real Esate investing to others in 2008, and developed some highly innovative training programs, including the Assignment of Mortgage Payment System (AMPS), that changed the industry.
+He went on to sell over $10 million worth of info (training) products online, and became a leading info-marketer in the real estate investing education space.

-Phill uses “every trick in the book” to do real estate deals including: mortgage payment assignment, wraps, options, auctions, swaps, shorts, fix and flips, wholesales, buy and hold, and more to make money from every deal he finds.
-He uses the 60+ marketing strategies to find a massive number of deals.
+Phill uses “every trick in the book” to do real estate deals including: mortgage payment assignment, wraps, options, auctions, swaps, shorts, fix and flips, equity partnering, wholesales, buy and hold, and more to make money from every deal he finds.
+He has developed and utilizes over 60 marketing strategies to find a massive number of deals.

-The combination of finding a massive number of deals, using every strategy known to man to monetize those leads, and using proprietary advanced technology to automate his businesses is what makes Phill truly unique.
+The combination of finding a massive number of deals, using every strategy in the book to monetize those leads, and using proprietary advanced technology to automate his businesses is what makes Phill truly unique.
 He applied his engineering, problem solving background to real estate.
 But as an engineer you don't just solve problems one time, you put a process, a system in place so you can delegate and ultimately scale your business into something you dream of to create a great income and a life of stress-free abundance.

-Phill's system includes the use tools, technology, and internet marketing to build, grow and expand his own real estate, or any other type of business.
-He uses these same strategies in teaching others the ropes and tools for investing success.
+Phill's system includes the use proprietary tools, technology, and internet marketing to build, grow and expand his own real estate, or any related businesses.
+He uses these same strategies in teaching others the ropes, along with tools for investing success.

 He has given talks all across North America to thousands and thousands of entrepreneurs (and want-to-be entrepreneurs) and has spoken on stage with other notable speakers such a Rudy Giuliani, Steve Wozniak (co-founder of Apple Computer), George Ross (Donald Trump’s real estate right-hand man), Eric Trump, Rock Stars Brett Michaels and Gene Simmons, branding tycoon and UFC spokesperson Bruce Buffer, best selling author Michael Gerber, and Oprah Winfrey’s significant other, and best selling author Stedman Graham, to name just a few.

 In 2013, Phill and Shenoah had a booming national business and a booming Texas business, and with a (then) 3-year-old running around, decided to shift their business to a more local, Texas focus.
-They built a network of REIAs all across Texas that became Texas REIAs, the largest network of Real Estate Investor Associations (REIAs) and real estate investors in Texas with over 87,000 members, attendees, and participants.
+They built and expanded their network of REIAs all across Texas that is known as Texas REIAs, the largest network of Real Estate Investor Associations (REIAs) and real estate investors in Texas with over 100,000 members, attendees, and participants.

 The huge Texas REIAs network creates a huge number of buyers, sellers, lenders, leads, deals, and opportunities.
 Phill and Shenoah have learned to grow and leverage this network to make themselves, and others in the network, quite wealthy.
-The network provides training events, an inner-circle coaching program, lending, and deal partnering resources to its members.
+Many Big Dogs have become millionaires and multi-millionaires for the network.
+The network provides training events, to expand education, encourage networking, and recruit members into Big Dog..
 Each of these components are multi-million dollar businesses.

-At this point, Texas REIAs has more people, resources, money, experience, tools, training, coaching, and power teams, etc. than any other network in the country.
-It’s rare when someone wants to invest in Texas real estate, that they don’t join Texas REIAs.
+At this point, Texas REIAs has more people, resources, money, experience, tools, training, coaching, and power teams, etc. than any other local network in the country.
+It’s rare when someone wants to invest in Texas real estate, that they don’t know about and/or join Texas REIAs.
+In fact, Texas REIAs has so many successful real estate investor members, that Phill and Shenoah now sponsor a show, called Houses Flipping People, where each week a member is interviewed and shares their story about how real estate investing has transformed their life, with the help of Phill and Shenoah’s training and network.

-Phill loves spending time with his wife, Shenoah and their son, Zilker.
+Phill stays busy inventing new products and services for his businesses and clients.
+He also loves spending time with his wife, Shenoah and their son, Zilker.
 They reside in a 10,000 square foot mansion (that they purchased through a short sale) on a 2.5 acre estate in Barton Creek in Austin, TX.
-Phill is also a collector of pinball machines, art, love billiards, has a pond, flys a drone, and is an avid techie - in fact his home was featured on KXAN (NBC) News as Austin’s Most High Tech Home.
+Phill is also a collector of pinball machines, art, loves billiards, has a pond, flys a drone, and is an avid techie - in fact his home was featured on KXAN (NBC) News as Austin’s Most High Tech Home.

 Those are the highlights.
 But if you want to really get to know more about Phill and his background, keep reading below…